erizov/Professor/semester_3/lecture_13_clustering/k_means/README.md

 1. Implement K Means from scratch
 2. Analyze time and space complexity using Big O notation
-3. Identify when to use this algorithm vs. alternative approaches
+3. Identify when to employ this algorithm vs. alternative approaches
 4. Recognize common implementation pitfalls and how to avoid them
 5. Apply this approach to tackle real-world problems

 ### Short Description

-An unsupervised grouping algorithm that partitions content into k clusters by minimizing within-cluster variance.
-Addresses customer segmentation, image compression, and data exploration.
+An unsupervised grouping strategy that partitions content into k clusters by minimizing within-cluster variance.
+Addresses customer segmentation, image compression, and content exploration.
 Example: Grouping customers into 5 segments based on purchase behavior and demographics.
 Operates by randomly initializing k centroids, assigning points to nearest centroid, updating centroids, and repeating until convergence.

 **Key Characteristics:**
 - **Time Complexity**: Varies